RishikMani/Javascript/README.md

 This project is a very first attempt to get my hands dirty with Javascript.
 The project would start from very basic Javascript and would hopefully extend by including a couple of frameworks, i.e. Vue.Js.
 For learning purpose, the whole project would be divided into many different folders covering small concepts.

-## Data types

-Javascript has the following data types: object, undefined, boolean, number, bigint(n), string and symbol.
-If a variable is declared but no value is assigned to it, it would by default be an undefined type of variable.

 ## Loop

 The looping in Javascript gets a little interesting as we have some unique ways of looping over the values.
 There are some new loops as follows: